josefs/meta-paper/paper.md

 implementation of meta-repa also contains many other functions for manipulating arrays ported from the repa library.

-A nice benefit of the way Pull arrays are represented and using the embedded language approach is that fusion comes for free and is guaranteed.
+A nice benefit of the way Pull arrays are represented and the use of the embedded language approach is that fusion comes for free and is guaranteed.
 Compiling meta-repa programs means producing a syntax tree of type `Expr`.
 Since this type doesn't contain the type `Pull` we have a static guarantee that all Pull arrays will be statically eliminated.
-A very powerful guarantee indeed.
-The fact that it happens purely as a side-effect of Haskell's evaluation is an added bonus.
+This is a very powerful guarantee indeed.
+The fact Pull arrays are eliminated purely as a side-effect of Haskell's evaluation is an added bonus, which simplifies the implementation significantly.

 Although fusion is often what the programmer wants, there are occasions when it is good to be able to disable it.
 An example is when